Understanding how carrierwave implements image uploading

 page renders immediately, Rails does not need to process it and serve it (no database lookups

-, you can create a file that will store the images for your model!Book
+or route lookups)public, you can create a file that will store the images for your model!Book model:

 that was uploaded and save it to the public directory!class Book